-- Could the proposal result in any direct/indirect discrimination for any group that shares the protected characteristics? - Will the proposal help to advance equality of opportunity between groups who share a protected characteristic and those who do not?
-This includes: - a) Remove or minimise disadvantage suffered by persons protected under the Equality Act - b) Take steps to meet the needs of persons protected under the Equality Act that are different from the needs of other groups - c) Encourage persons protected under the Equality Act to participate in public life or in any other activity in which participation by such persons is disproportionately low - Will the proposal help to foster good relations between groups who share a protected characteristic and those who do not? - There is a possibility that this proposal could disadvantage pregnant women due to the greater prevalence of women amongst teachers and teaching assistants across Haringey schools' staff. - Any potential impact needs to be evaluated in the context of scale (i.e. by establishing if there are pregnant women affected by this proposal) - The proposal should also be viewed in the context of ensuring the sustainability and breadth of offer at Haringey's primary school estate.
+- Could the proposal result in any direct/indirect discrimination for any group that shares the protected characteristics? - Will the proposal help to advance equality of opportunity between groups who share a protected characteristic and those who do not? - This includes: - a) Remove or minimise disadvantage suffered by persons protected under the Equality Act - b) Take steps to meet the needs of persons protected under the Equality Act that are different from the needs of other groups - c) Encourage persons protected under the Equality Act to participate in public life or in any other activity in which participation by such persons is disproportionately low - Will the proposal help to foster good relations between groups who share a protected characteristic and those who do not?

+• There is a possibility that this proposal could disadvantage women due to the greater prevalence of women amongst teachers and teaching assistants across

+Haringey schools' staff.

+- The proposal should be viewed in the context of ensuring the sustainability and breadth of offer at Haringey's primary school estate.
 Doing nothing would put many schools under possibly intolerable financial burden due to growing surpluses which would likely worsen wider educational outcomes for all pupils. - Moreover, Stamford Hill is currently OFSTED rated Inadequate.
-Moving its current cohort of pupils to any other Haringey primary school would ensure they were educated at a school with a Good or Outstanding OFTSED rating - all other

-Haringey primary schools are rated as Good or Outstanding.
+Moving its current cohort of pupils to any other Haringey primary school would ensure they were educated at a school with a Good or Outstanding OFTSED rating - all other Haringey primary schools are rated as Good or Outstanding.
+This represents a step towards advancing equality of opportunity for these children.